 The Department of Health and Social Care (DHSC) has been working closely with the NHS, pharmaceutical companies, suppliers of medical devices, and supply chains to make sure medicines and medical products continue to be available in the event of a no deal EU exit.

 Since 2018, DHSC has been working with all pharmaceutical companies that supply prescription-only medicines and pharmacy medicines to the UK that come from, or through, the EU or European Economic Area (EEA).
-DHSC has been asking companies to ensure they have extra stocks available in the UK by 12 April 2019.
+DHSC has been asking companies to ensure they have extra stocks available in the UK.

-Where these medicines have a short shelf life, DHSC has asked companies to ensure that they can fly these medicines in from the EU in the event of no deal.
+Where these medicines have a short shelf life, DHSC has asked companies to ensure that they can fly these medicines in from the EU in the event of supply disruption.
+The Government has procured an ‘Express Freight Service’ – access to freight services that are able to deliver small consignments on a 24-hour basis and a two-to-four-day pallet delivery service.
 The NHS Supply Chain organisation is holding extra stocks of medical products.

 To ensure that there will be enough space available for extra stocks of medicines and medical products, the Government has secured extra warehouse space including refrigerated and controlled drug storage that companies can use to store products.

 The Government has also put in place extra shipping for suppliers to use on a variety of routes to ease pressure on the short straits crossings to Dover and Folkestone.
 This includes capacity on ferries to Poole, Portsmouth, Plymouth, Immingham and Felixstowe.
 The Government has agreed that medicines and medical products will be prioritised on these alternative routes.